eagronin/housing-forecast-analyze/README.md

 # Analysis

 ## Overview
-This section describes the model for predicting home values.
+This section describes the model for predicting home values in Denver, CO.
 The model was estimated using a random forest fitted to the training data and evaluated using test data.
-The model produced the test set R-squared of 0.92.
+The model produced the test set R-squared of 0.91.

-Cleaning and processing of the data are described in the [previous section](https://eagronin.github.io/housing-forecast-prepare/).
+Cleaning and processing of the data is described in the [previous section](https://eagronin.github.io/housing-forecast-prepare/).

 The results are reported in the [next section](https://eagronin.github.io/housing-forecast-analyze/).